lich4/ChargeLimiter/Readme.md

 * Update frequency is data updating speed of UI, both App UI and floating window.
 * Lower frequency, more power maybe saved.
 Insensitive to most users with 1sec, it's up to you.

-### The threshhold
+### The thresholds

-* Some studies shown that capacity between 20%-80%, and temperature is between 10°C-35°C, is better for battery.
-Therefore, the default threshold is set to 20/80/10/35.
-Long-time-overcharged/Out of power/High temperature will do harm to the battery.
+* The default threshold is set to 20/80/10/35, you need to adjust them yourself to get CL work as expected.
-* Please set temperature threshhold according to "History-Hourly Data".
+* Please set temperature threshold according to "History-Hourly Data".
 * The real value stop on trigger is not necessarily equal to the target value, the differ is 0-1% in most situations, a few users got 3-5% , the differ has sth. to do with the "120 seconds delay", charging speed, and battery hardware itself.
 If weak amperage occurs after stopping charging, the differ maybe higher than 3%. besides, A suddenly change of the battery health may cause this situation; A new battery without activation may cause this situation.

 ### Action